pivotal/docs-tap/learning-center/runtime-environment/custom-resources.md

 ## Workshop environment resource

-In order to deploy instances of a workshop, first you must create a workshop environment.
+To deploy instances of a workshop, first you must create a workshop environment.
 The configuration for the workshop environment and which workshop definition specifies the details of the workshop to be deployed are defined the by the `WorkshopEnvironment` custom resource.